Closed

 - Applied research, including medical research normally funded by national health agencies.

-- Projects aimed at diagnosis, treatment, drug targets, or drug development.
+- Projects focused on diagnosis, treatment, drug targets, or drug development.

 - Purely observational, descriptive, or screening studies.